AppleePie/students-table-application/README.md

 ## Getting students

-**DESCRIPTION**: retrieves all students contained in the MongoDB-collection
+**DESCRIPTION**: retrieves all students contained in the MongoDB-collection.

 **URL**: `/api/get`